Wildlife-Systems/sensor-control/README.md

 `sr onboard cpu`

+## Adding a new sensing device
+New sensing devices should be added a seperate scripts/programs that take the prototype JSON response generate by `sc-prototype` and populate the values `sensor`, `measures`, `value`, `unit` and, where appropriate, `config`.
+The modified JSON should then be printed to `stdout`.

+The fields `node_id` and `timestamp` are populated by the sensor read command, `sr`.

+The script/program must define one or more sensors on the device, and accept these as the first and only parameter.
+When `list` is provided as the first parameter the available sensors should be listed, one per line.
+The `sensor-onboard` script installed with this package provides a reference implementaation in bash using the `jq` command to process JSON.

+There are no restrictons on the scripting/programming language(s) that may be used, however it should be kept in mind that the scripts will likely be running on connected, autonomous nodes.
+For this reason it is reccomeneded that minimising the installation of additional packages, and the nuber of scripting environments overall, should be priorities (there is a reason that `sensor-onboard` is written in bash).

 ## Development
 * Development of this script was done as part of the Urban Nature Project at the Natural History Museum, London.